810Teams/clubs-and-events-backend/_readme/api/generator.md

 - If the join key is not provided, a status code of `400` will be returned.
 - If the user is already a member, a status code of `400` will be returned.
 - If the join key does not exist, a status code of `404` will be returned.

+## Generated Microsoft Word Document

+### List Generated Microsoft Word Documents

+`GET api/generator/docx`

+- Token is required.
+- Only generated Microsoft Word documents created in the club the current user is the vice president will be shown.

+#### URL Parameters

+`club={int}`

+`advisor={int}`

+### Retrieve Generated Microsoft Word Document

+`GET api/generator/docx/{int}`

+- Token is required.
+- The current user must be a vice president of the club that the generated Microsoft Word document in created in.

+### Create Generated Microsoft Word Document

+`POST api/generator/docx`

+- Token is required.
+- The current user must be a vice president of the club that the generated Microsoft Word document in created in, otherwise, a status code of `400` will be returned.
+- The advisor must be a lecturer, otherwise, a status code of `400` will be returned.
+- If the generated Microsoft Word document for a certain club already exists, a status code of `400` will be returned.

+### Update Generated Microsoft Word Document

+`PUT api/generator/docx/{int}`

+`PATCH api/generator/docx/{int}`

+- Token is required.
+- The current user must be a vice president of the club that the generated Microsoft Word document in created in.
+- The advisor must be a lecturer, otherwise, a status code of `400` will be returned.

+### Delete Generated Microsoft Word Document

+`DELETE api/generator/docx/{int}`

+- Token is required.
+- The current user must be a president of the club that the generated Microsoft Word document in created in.